Careers

 • Student employees who are enrolled in less than 6 units for undergraduate or less than 4 units for graduate, during the period of their employment will need to be hired into the Taxable Student Assistant, Job Code (1874).
 Students will be placed in this job code to reflect that the student is no longer eligible for FICA tax exemption pursuant to Internal Revenue Code and the CSU policy.

-Enrollment requirements for Non Resident Alien Student Assistant (1868):
+Enrollment requirements for Non Resident Alien Student Assistant (Job Code 1868):

-Note: Federal Work Study is not available during summer session.
+Registered as a full‐time CSU student during an academic term.
+Note: Federal Work Study is not available during the summer session.

-Student Assistants who are separating must submit separation paperwork/notification to Payroll immediately for last paycheck preparation.
+Student Assistants who are separating must submit separation paperwork/notification to their department immediately for last paycheck preparation by Payroll.

 Students who have graduated and who are not admitted/enrolled for the following semester are NOT eligible for Student Assistant/Federal Work-Study appointments.
 The appointment end date can be up to the last day of the current academic semester, as stated on the CSUN Academic Calendar.

-Other eligibility requirements and steps to qualify for financial aid programs for Federal Work-Study students may be found in the Federal Work-Study Manual for Supervisors at Financial Aid Basics / Work-Study.
+Other eligibility requirements and steps to qualify for financial aid programs for Federal Work-Study students may be found in the Federal Work-Study webpage for Employers at Financial Aid Basics / Work-Study

 If you have access to the SOLAR Student Inquiry & Advisement module, please refer to http://www.csun.edu/it/solarsa/documentation/inq-advise-app.pdf on how to verify the enrollment information.
-Contact SOLAR Support Services (Ext.
-7267) if you need further assistance.
+Contact Sara Alarid at x5385 if you need further assistance.
 If you do not have access to SOLAR Student Inquiry & Advisement module, please contact Admissions and Records at Ext.
 3700 (select option #7 for operator assistance).

 • Questions regarding eligibility for Student Assistant employment should be directed to HR Classification & Compensation, hrclass-comp@csun.edu (Ext.
 2101).